exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Uiprogress](https://github.com/exu/go-workshops/tree/master/681-libs-uiprogress)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Uiprogress use ([code for: Libs Uiprogress](https://github.com/exu/go-workshops/tree/master/681-libs-uiprogress)) link to follow code examples